Skip to main content

 The Iris & Oofie Abraham Gallery

 The Iris & Oofie Abraham Gallery at The Citadelle (The Gallery) is a beautiful multi-purpose space designed by Dr. Malouf Abraham, Jr. and built in 2009.
-This 1,400 square foot space is home to several temporary exhibitions each year.
-It has showcased many big names in art including Mary Cassatt, J.C.
+This 1,400 sq ft space is home to several temporary exhibitions each year.
+It has showcased many names in art, including Mary Cassatt, J.C.
 Leyendecker, Marc Chagall, and many more.

 The Gallery is also available for meetings, parties, and other events, and provides an alternative venue for outdoor events in case of inclement weather conditions.
-It's the perfect place to host your next event.
-Whether it be a daytime P.E.O. luncheon, or an evening meal for company executives, The Gallery will most certainly impress your guests.
+It’s the perfect place to host your next event.
+Whether it be a daytime P.E.O. luncheon or an evening meal for company executives, The Gallery will impress your guests.

 What’s in a Name?